xuwang/coreos-docker-registry/README.md

 An example of setting up a private [skydns][SkyDNS] and [docker registry][Docker-Registry] on [CoreOS][using-coreos] with VirtualBox and Vagrant.

+This example starts 2 docker containers:

+* Registry v2, registered with Skydns as _registry.service_
+* Nginx as a basic auth Registry proxy, with Skydns name _registry.docker.local_

 ### Install dependencies

 * [VirtualBox][virtualbox] 4.3.10 or greater.